Common themes in each unique town

 European spa towns are centred on natural ‘curative’ mineral springs that act as nuclei for a specialised urban form and function designed for the combined medicinal, social and leisure use of mineral water.

-In their prime, the influence of ‘Great Spa Towns' in matters of European cultural and artistic life, medicine, science humanities, politics, and the development of polite society was second only to the greatest capitals of Europe.
+In their prime, the influence of ‘Great Spa Towns' in matters of European cultural and artistic life, medicine, science, humanities, politics and the development of a polite society was second only to the greatest capitals of Europe.

-A range of accommodation was important to house large numbers of guests, and the number and size of hotels as well as numerous villas is a distinctive attribute of the ‘Great Spas of Europe’.
+- A range of accommodation to house large numbers of guests.
+The number and size of hotels as well as numerous villas is a distinctive attribute of the ‘Great Spa Towns of Europe’.

-The urban landscape includes infrastructure that is especially linked to spas, such as hospitals based on mineral springs, funiculars that lead to lookout towers or restaurants in the landscape, river transport and railways, facilities to bottle and export the water and its by-products and even the pipework transporting the all-important water.
+- Infrastructure, such as hospitals based on mineral springs, funiculars that lead to lookout towers or restaurants, river transport and railways, facilities to bottle and export the water and its by-products and even the pipework transporting the all-important water.